saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 }
 ```

-Calling this function in Python:
+When we call this function in Python, we can pass in a list of integers and we get a Python integer in return:

 ```
 >>> rust.list_sum([10, 10, 10, 10, 10])
 50
 ```

-When we do a performance comparison, we can see that it only makes sense to try and speed things up if the function has to perform a lot of computations.
+Let's do one last performance comparison.
+In this case, we can see that it only makes sense to try and speed things up if the function has to perform a lot of computations.
 The following example shows the difference in performance with a small input to the function:

 ```python
 >>> timeit.timeit("rust.list_sum(a_list)", setup="""